 NoirUnited Strategic Objectives for Refugees Fleeing Ukraine

-Our goal is to garner as much support for Black and other marginlized communities that are often overlooked, mistreated, and left behind in times of crisis.
-We plan to continue raising awareness of the issue of racism and discrimination that Black people have faced in Ukraine and neighboring countries.
+Our goal is to garner as much support for Black and other marginalized communities during this time of crisis.
+We plan to continue raising awareness of the issue of discrimination that Black people have faced in Ukraine and neighboring countries.
 We are looking to collaborate with the global community to ensure that all people affected by this war receive equal access to humanitarian support.

 Our priorities include: